 - Don’t over message.
 Have a friend who shares way too much information, way too often?
 Sometimes it’s easier to cut them off altogether instead of addressing them every time.
 In the app world that’s equivalent to an uninstall.
 If a coffee shop pinged you to stop in every time you walked by, that would get pretty annoying.
 Marketers can easily overdo their messaging cadence in the same way and the effect is only magnified when using location.
 Choose your time and place wisely.
 Sometimes, the best time to message the user can even be after the visit, for example with a follow up survey or after a visit to a competitor.

 Give location-based marketing a try

 Location-based marketing is a powerful tool, and when marketers get it right, they reap the benefits with their customers.
 It works best when paired with in-app marketing and attribution data.
 Want to know more?
-Try TUNE’s Attribution Analytics and In-App Marketing and Location Services for free for 30 days or request a demo today.
+Try TUNE’s Attribution Analytics product for free.

 Never miss a thing!

 Want the goods delivered straight to your inbox?

 Sign up for our blog recap emails to stay in-the-know about digital marketing, analytics, and optimization.

 Groundbreaking mobile content is headed to your inbox.

 Anna is a TUNE content marketer and an MBA Candidate at the Michael G. Foster School of Business.
 She's also the mentoring and events manager for the TUNE House: scholars.tune.com.
 In her spare time you can find her reading (mostly fiction and business), biking, eating the great food around Seattle and traveling.